zizohassan/laravel-ajax-login/README.md

 #Methods

 #Done login
-we have method call doneLogin this method process after user is login you can add your custom logic here if you want the default action to rediret to home or if you set successUrl property the lib will redirect user to this url
+we have method called doneLogin this method process after user is login you can add your custom logic here if you want the default action to rediret to home or if you set successUrl property the lib will redirect user to this url
 ```javascript